IntellectualSites/documentation/plotsquared/commands.md

 ### ADD

-Whith this command you "add him" to the whitelist of the plot.
+With this command you "add him" to the whitelist of the plot.
 Allow a user to build in a plot while the plot owner is online.

 *Usage:*
 `/plot [[world;]X;Z] add <player | *>`